dotnet/msbuild/documentation/consuming-nuget-package.md

 should be used by tasks which wrap the execution of another tool.
 It provides functionality to capture standard output and standard error as well as the exit code of the process.

 ## Microsoft.Build.Tasks.Core
-This package contains the `Micorosoft.Build.Tasks.Core.dll` assembly which makes available items in the [Microsoft.Build.Tasks](https://msdn.microsoft.com/en-us/library/microsoft.build.tasks.aspx) namespace.
+This package contains the `Microsoft.Build.Tasks.Core.dll` assembly which makes available items in the [Microsoft.Build.Tasks](https://msdn.microsoft.com/en-us/library/microsoft.build.tasks.aspx) namespace.
 The items in this namespace are MSBuild tasks that have been developed by the MSBuild team.
 This includes [Copy](https://msdn.microsoft.com/en-us/library/microsoft.build.tasks.copy.aspx), [Csc](https://msdn.microsoft.com/en-us/library/microsoft.build.tasks.csc.aspx), and [Exec](https://msdn.microsoft.com/en-us/library/microsoft.build.tasks.exec.aspx).